 Yes!
-A student ID is one of eight types of Photo ID that can be used to vote in Wisconsin.
+A student ID can be used to vote in Wisconsin.
 However, there is specific information that must be included with your ID in order for it to be acceptable for voting.
 Your student ID card must include: your name, your signature, your photo, the date the card was issued, and the date the card expires.
 The issued date cannot be more than two years from the expiration date.
+The card may still be used to vote even if it is expired.
 You must also provide a document that shows you are enrolled in the school at the time of the election.
 This can be a document such as an enrollment verification letter, class schedule, tuition fee receipt, or certified campus housing list.
-You may show your proof of enrollment document electronically.
+You may show your proof of enrollment document